 Today we will speak about special enchantments.
 We will learn everything about Auras and protection taking Spirit Mantle as an example.

 Spirit Mantle is an enchantment.
-Enchantments have only tree subtitles: Aura, Shrine and Curse (the subtitle Curse first time appears in the Innistrad block).
-Our Snark is a Boojum!* I mean an Aura.
+Enchantments have only four subtitles: Aura, Shrine, Curse (appears in the Innistrad block) and Saga (appears in the Dominaria block).
+Our Snark is a Boojum!
+I mean an Aura.
 That fact changes nearly everything in the life of this card.

 The theory (a bit of it, frankly speaking):